TheBeastApplications/thebeastapplications.github.io/README.md

-Write in dev and pull in gh-pages
+Write in dev and pull in gh-pages.